cse110-fa22-group9/Team9Repository/admin/Team Logs/week8.md

 ### Combining `showCard` and `movieCard`
 The current implementation of either small cards or expanded cards seperate `movieCard` from `showCard`.
 Such design has increased the complexity of the system and has no obvious benefit.
 Therefore, integrate `movieCard` into `showCard` seems like a great idea.
 Such change could making the initialization of cards simpler.

-### Modification of key used in `show`
+### Modification of key-pair used in `show`
 Changed few names of keys in `show` so the name is more self-explained.
+Also changed some data structure of values.
 The changes include:
 - add of `movie`.
 So we know whether this `show` is a movie or not.
 - `numEpisodes` to `showNumEpisodes`: adding `show` in front of the name to seprate it from movie.
+- `episodesWatched` to `showEpisodesWatched`: adding `show` in front of the name to seprate it from movie; Changing the value from `Integer` to `Array`.